genov8/goprototype/README.md

 - `Map` – Applies a function to all elements of a slice.
 - `Filter` – Returns a slice with elements that satisfy a condition.
 - `Chunk` – Splits a slice into pieces of a given size.
+- `Intersect` – Finds the common elements between two slices.
+- `Zip` – Combines two slices into pairs (tuples).
+- `Sort` – Sorts a slice in ascending order (supports custom comparators).
+- `Rotate` – Rotates elements in a slice left or right by a given number of steps.

 ### Strings
 Chainable methods for strings: